sapenov/IXF/README.md

-# IXF
-DB2 IXF to JSON converter
+# DB2 IXF to JSON converter

 This tool was created when I needed to consume some reference data from remote DB2 z/OS into Redhat Linux environment.
 The DB2 Connect license was not properly configured, so consuming data directly in Java or PHP client was not an option.
 Another problem was that DB2 z/OS doesn't provide ways to export result set into CSV format, providing the only option - get file as PC/IXF format.